Pachystachys lutea (Golden Shrimp Plant) Care Indoors, Propagation, Problems & Remedies

 Brown leaf tips and edges

-Brown leaf tips and edges in Golden Shrimp Plant are caused by dry air, soggy soil, and underwatering.
+Brown leaf tips and edges in Golden Shrimp Plant are caused by dry air, soggy soil or underwatering.

 How to fix it